 Step 5: Iterate, Iterate, Iterate.

-We just can’t stress enough on the iteration and improvement bit of any type of application or website or any platform development.
-This is because the world is highly dynamic these days and even if you feel that you have built one of the finest platforms of all time – there is ALWAYS a scope of improvement.
-Maybe in the UI, or perhaps the UX or maybe backend code can be improved for your platform.
+We just can’t stress enough on the iteration and improvement bit of any type of application or website or platform development.
+This is because the world is highly dynamic these days and even if you feel that you have built one of the finest platforms of all time – there is ALWAYS a scope for improvement.
+Maybe in the UI, or perhaps the UX, or maybe backend code can be improved for your platform.

 You should be open to constant iterations and improvements if you want to build a successful platform.